-- Jacque Couland, Le mouvement syndical au Liban 1919.
-Son evolution pendant Ie mandat francais de l’occupation a l’evacuation et au Code du travail, Edition Sociales, Paris 1970.
-Includes also important information on the development of the communist movement, especially in its connexion with the Comintern and the Profintern (International Red Trade Unions).
+- Jacques Couland, Le mouvement syndical au Liban (1919-1946).
+Son évolution pendant le mandat français de l’occupation a l’évacuation et au Code du travail, Editions Sociales, Paris 1970.
+Includes also important information on the development of the communist movement, especially in its connexion with the Comintern and the Profintern (International of Red Trade Unions).

 - Khalil al-Dibs (introd.), The People’s Voice is Stronger.
 Pages from the Communist, Workers’ and Democratic Press in 50 years (in Arabic), Dar al-Farabi, Beirut 1974.
 Selection of facsimile reproductions from communist and front press; covers mainly early history of party.
 Includes e.g. all five published issues of Yazbek’s Al-Insaniyya of 1925.
 Reviewed in the present issue of Khamsin.

 - ‘Abdallah Hanna, The Workers’ Movement in Syria and Lebanon 1900-1945 (in Arabic), Dar Dimashq, Damascus 1973.
 Contrary to its title, this book does not concentrate on the workers’ movement but rather gives a sometimes ideological, sometimes political and economic background for understanding its history.
 This may be useful, but there is little information on the workers’ movement itself.